 For those who are members at non-participating clubs, you will need to check with your club regarding its policies for activation.
-Most public-access courses inactivate all members in anticipation of the new season and then activate each person as they renew.

 Whether you play every weekend or just a few times per year, every golfer should have a GHIN # so that they can maintain what is called a handicap index.